shwetank/extension-docs/tut_basics.md

 });
 ```

-## Step 3 - Icons and other files
+### Step 3: Including icons and other assets
-You'll need an icon to represent the button on the toolbar.
+You'll need an icon to adorn the button on the toolbar, and represent the extension in other places.
 We would recommend the icon to be **--Insert the recommended size for icons--**.

-## Step 3 - Test it out
+CHRIS - unfinished - you'll also need to add information about other files too.
+Maybe say that when other assets are involved, such as images, video and SVG, these would go in the XXX folder.

+### Step 4: Testing your extension
 Okay, time to test out your extension.
-As a developer making your own extension, you don't need to pack it all up into a container format just to test things out.
-You can test your extension straight from the directory.
+For the final extension, you'll need to package all the files into a zip file and give it a special .nex file extension.
+But the good news is that you don't need to do this every time you want to test things out — You can test your extension straight from the directory, like so:

 ** --- The following is not ready yet, so this will probably change: ---**

-1. Just go to '*Tools->Extensions->Manage Extensions*' where you will see a page where you can manage all your extensions.
+1. Go to the Extension Management Page, at '*Tools->Extensions->Manage Extensions*'.
-2. Check the checkbox for '*Developer Mode*'.
+2. Check the '*Developer Mode*' checkbox.
-3. Now click on the button '*Load unpacked extension*'
+3. Click on the '*Load unpacked extension*' button.
-4. Select the directory where the files are for your extension
+4. Select your extension's directory

 Thats it!
 Your extension should be loaded in 'Developer Mode'.
-This mode gives you more power as a developer as it gives you the ability to inspect various parts of the extension using the developer tools inbuilt in the browser.
+This mode gives you the ability to inspect various parts of the extension using the browser's developer tools.

-If all goes well, you should see an icon on the top right side of the browser next to the address bar.
-Clicking on it will open up a new tab, which will go to [Dev.Opera](http://dev.opera.com) - Opera's portal for developers.
+If all goes well, you should see an icon in the top right of the browser window next to the address bar.
+Clicking on it will open up a new tab, which will go to [Dev.Opera](http://dev.opera.com) - Opera's developer tutorial site.

-## Step 4 - Packing it all up!
+### Step 5 - Packing it all up!
-Once you are ready and satisfied with the extension, start with the process of converting it into an 'NEX' file.
-Follow the steps below:
+Once you are satisfied that your extension is finished, you need to package it into an .nex file, as follows:

 1. Go to the '*Manage Extensions'* page.
 2. Click on the '*Pack Extension*' button, located on the top of the page.
 3. Select the directory of your extension
 4. Click '*Ok*'.

-Your extension in .NEX format will be generated in the parent directory of the one you had selected.
+Your .nex package will be generated in the parent directory of the one you had selected.
 Congratulations!

 ## What now?
-As you could see, making extensions for Opera is really easy.
-Through this tutorial, you've learn how to make a basic extension, load it in *Developer Mode* and test it out and finally package it.
+As you can see, making extensions for Opera is really easy.
+Through this tutorial, you've learn how to make a basic extension, load it in *Developer Mode*, test it out and finally package it.

-Now, go on and take a look at the various other tutorials we have for the different parts of extensions (like Buttons, Tabs, Messaging, etc) and also look through the [API documentation](Link to the API docs).
+From here you should take a look at the other tutorials we've written, covering different parts of extension functionality in more detail (like Buttons, Tabs, Messaging, etc.) If you need a pure refernce guide, check out the Opera extensions [API documentation](Link to the API docs).